How is impulsivity controlled? A complete approach with exercises and practical tips

 💡 So, there are some exercises to control impulsivity:

-“Stop, Think, Act” Technique
+Technique of “Stop, Think, Act”

 It aims to develop the habit of reflecting before acting.
 It consists of taking three small steps when you feel an impulse: